 Lewis and Leucinda were parents of 11 or 12 children.

 Caroline married Oscar Sweet.
-It was reported that later in their life they lived in Mount Pleasant, MI.
-The 1860 census for Oxford township, Erie County, Ohio, lists Oscar Sweet and Caroline Sweet living at the same residence as Henry & Abigail James, along with Angeline, then 17, Harry (Nathan) age 12, Sophia, 7 and Mary, 6.
-Oscar is listed as 23, Caroline 18, both married in 1860.
-Based on the marks listed on the census form, it is speculated that they were married in March, 1860.
-In later life, Oscar was also known as "John" Sweet.
+Later in their life they lived in Deerfield Township, Isabella County, Michigan; The 1860 census for Oxford township, Erie County, Ohio, lists Oscar Sweet and Caroline Sweet living at the same residence as Henry & Abigail James, along with Angeline, then 17, Harry (Nathan) age 12, Sophia, 7 and Mary, 6.
+Oscar is listed as 23, Caroline 18, married in March, 1860. (see census image, below).
+Oscar's given name was Lucian Oscar Sweet, but he went by Oscar L Sweet, except for his civil war pension and related military records.

 Caroline was also known as "Kate".

 Caroline died October 17, 1919, in Mt.
-Pleasant, Michigan.
+Pleasant, Isabella County, Michigan.
 She was 78; She is buried at Two Rivers Cemetery.
+Oscar died March 30, 1908 at age 72, in Deerfield Township, Isabella county, Michigan, and is also buried a Two Rivers Cemetery.

 Read about Oscar's military service in the War of Rebellion.